MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 3) Chemical Sensor Applications in Medicine and Climate Science

-While frequently regarded as pure laboratory techniques, the corresponding methods, namely infrared and Raman spectroscopy, have successfully been used as transducers for chemical sensors.
+While frequently regarded as pure laboratory techniques spectroscopy has successfully been used as transducers for chemical sensors.
 Other than most standard transducers, vibrational spectroscopic sensors are capable of multi-component detection, both qualitatively and quantitatively.
-With the development of improved systems and the introduction of novel components, fully portable sensing systems can now be built at competitive prices.
 This opens a wide field of possible applications, covering in-situ real-time industrial process control as well as environmental pollutant screening.
 This has applications in Magnetic Resonance Imaging (MRI) and Climate Science.

 4) Manufacturing